-Project OverviewBeing part of the Ventura community is something SoCalGas takes pride in, and we always strive to be a good neighbor.
-As we continue delivering natural gas in a safe, reliable, and affordable manner, SoCalGas has renewed our commitment to enhanced transparency with the community regarding the operation of our Ventura Compressor Station and the planned Modernization Project.
+Project OverviewBeing part of the Ventura community is something SoCalGas takes pride in, and we strive to be a good neighbor.
+As we continue delivering natural gas in a safe, reliable, and affordable manner, we remain committed to transparency with the community regarding the operation of our Ventura Compressor Station and the planned Modernization Project.

 Soil Remediation Project

 In June 2022, we informed the CPUC, the Department of Toxic Substance Control (DTSC) and Ventura County Air Pollution Control District about our plans to move forward with our separate soil remediation project at the Ventura Compressor Station.
 To access the contaminated soil, we removed lead-based paint and asbestos from the existing office and warehouse buildings and will demolish them under a City of Ventura demolition permit.
 All work has been performed by certified contractors and inspectors in accordance with applicable regulations.
 Once the buildings are removed, we will remediate the soil.
 This soil will be removed and transported off site for treatment/disposal and the excavations will be backfilled with clean soil imported from a quarry.
 We anticipate this work occurring during the summer months and have been closely coordinating with EP Foster Elementary School.

 Impacted soil that currently exists beneath the building foundations and surrounding pavement is associated with historical industrial activities on the property.
 Trucks carrying impacted soil off site, and bringing clean soil on site, will be routed through the easterly adjacent properties so that travel through the City will be limited to Stanley Street and Highways 33 and 101.
 This soil remediation work will be performed under a city-approved grading permit in compliance with applicable environmental, safety and public health laws and includes on-site air monitoring.
 The soil remediation project is currently estimated to take up to three months to complete.